 So far, robot dentists do whatever humans command them to do.
 They guide them about the steps to perform in operation.
 So, nothing’s happening without humans completely out of the picture.
 The digital dentistry space will grow in the coming years, but it will rely on humans to use and guide them.

 We will witness an increase in the assistive role of robots in dentistry.
 However, it seems unlikely that robots will completely ever replace dental practitioners.
-It’s the knowledge that humans impart to robots that help them achieve their goals.
+It’s the knowledge that humans impart to robots that helps them achieve their goals.
 Without them, they won’t be able to carry out complex tasks on their own.

 In a Nutshell